Sweat Equity Agreement: Understanding Startup Equity

 Give options, not shares

 Giving employees options (which only vest at a later date) instead of shares limits the control the worker would have over the company and their rights.
 Options (until they are exercised) don’t come with voting rights or rights to dividends or liquidation.
-They’re also easier to cancel if the employee leaves your company and reinforces the idea that the shares must be earned.
+They’re also easier to cancel if the employee leaves your company, reinforcing the idea that the shares must be earned.

 Set clear and measurable vesting KPIs

-‘Vesting’ is the process where a worker ‘earns’ their option, reducing the company’s ability to cancel the option or share.
-An option can only be exercised (converted to a share) once the option has vested.
+‘Vesting’ is the process by which a worker ‘earns’ their option, reducing the company’s ability to cancel the option or share.
+An option can only be exercised (converted into a share) once it has vested.
 You can use time-based vesting, performance-based vesting (ie, linked to KPIs or milestones), or a combination of the two.

 Include comprehensive and flexible termination and buyback mechanisms

-Flexible and comprehensive mechanisms to cancel or buyback options or shares from workers are essential.
-You might need to do this if an employee is terminated or resigns, or if your company is preparing for an exit, and you or the buyer want a clean capitalisation table without a large number of small equity holders to complicate the deal.
+Flexible and comprehensive mechanisms for cancelling or buying back options or shares from workers are essential.
+You might need to do this if an employee is terminated or resigns, or if your company is preparing for an exit, and you or the buyer wants a clean capitalisation table without a large number of small equity holders to complicate the deal.

 Set a Simple Way to Calculate Market Value

-A good sweat equity agreement or option plan allows your company to buy back options or shares for market value from an employee in certain situations.
-It’s important for the sweat equity agreement to include an easy method for valuing company shares.
+A good sweat equity agreement or option plan enables your company to repurchase options or shares from an employee at market value under specific circumstances.
+It’s essential for the sweat equity agreement to include a straightforward method for valuing company shares.
 This can be done by the board, through an agreed-upon formula, or by an independent valuer.

 Summary